Juniper/contrail-windows-docs/doc/Known_issues/Service_restart_workarounds.md

         - CNM Pugin
         - vRouter Agent
     - Agent has to start after CNM Plugin, because the plugin enables vRouter extension
-    - Because HNS networks are deleted, the starting order of CNM Plugin/Docker doesn't matter
+    - Because HNS networks are deleted, the starting order of CNM Plugin/Docker does not matter

 ### Issues

-- uncleaned ports in controller: After reboot cnm-plugin can't recognize upon deletion that some container had been connected to a contrail network.
+- **Uncleaned ports in controller**: After reboot cnm-plugin cannot recognize upon deletion that some container had been connected to a contrail network.
-The delete-endpoint request isn't sent to the controller and it's polluted with outdated data.
+The delete-endpoint request is not sent to the controller and it is polluted with outdated data.
-- manual startup: Docker's and Contrail components' services need to have startup type set to manual
+- **Manual startup**: Docker's and Contrail components' services need to have startup type set to manual